Ttokkime/Lab-1/README.md

-* **NetWitness Investigator**: a tool used to organize and categorize traffic in order to identify specific patterns
+* **NetWitness Investigator**: A tool used to organize and categorize traffic in order to identify specific patterns.

 <p align="center">
 <img src = "https://github.com/Ttokkime/Lab-1/blob/5365ed4500c399194b815bca3e232a7a47a051ea/creditcards.txt%20file%20details.png" width="700" height="400">